 China is the most lucrative market and one of the hardest

 95% of Chinese online shoppers will only use websites that are in their own language.
 So, why is it that just 1% of US retailers offer websites that are specific to China?
 China is the most lucrative app market in the word, with app revenue expected to hit $42 billion by 2020.
 However, it’s also the hardest market to crack.
 You have to comply with various standards to get through the great firewall of China.
 And you also need to tap into the psychology of a vastly different culture.
 Many international companies have tried and failed to localize for China.
 So, you’ll need to carry out ample research before deciding if this is a suitable market for you.

 Carrying out a localization project requires a lot of research

-You know how you have a well-thought-out SEO strategy for your home market?
-You’re going to need to do that for your target market and the respective localized versions as well.
+You have a well-thought-out SEO strategy for your home market, don't you?
+Well, you’re going to need to do that for your target market abroad and the respective localized versions as well.
 Localization is an awesome way of improving your SEO around the world, as long as you get it right.
-So, when you’re localizing your website for different markets, let’s say, for France, you’ll need to know what keywords and search terms French people use when looking for a product like yours.
-These differences are very noticeable, not only between languages, but between different countries.
+So, when you’re localizing your website for different markets, let’s say, France, you’ll need to know what keywords and search terms French people use in their native language when looking for a product like yours.
+These differences are very noticeable, not only between languages but between different countries as well.
 Just think about the difference in accent and vocabulary between Brits and Americans.
 British people wear jumpers.
 Americans wear sweaters.
 British people go on holiday.
-Americans take vacation.
-You’ll need to know these key differences, so that your localized website doesn’t fly under the radar of web users.
+Americans take a vacation.
+You’ll need to know these key differences so that your localized website doesn’t fly under the radar of web users.
 The same is true with your mobile app ASO strategy.
 You’ll need to make sure that you use the right keywords.
 The right app name, imagery, and translations from region to region, app store to app store are vital.
 You’ll also need fresh, local, relevant links pointing to your different language version websites.

-- There are almost 7,000 languages in the world
+- There are more than 7K languages in the world

 - iOS users spend more money than Android users